-Legislation / Standard / Organisation Requirement / Document Native Title Act 1999 Regulations and requirements that the Shire must comply with in relation to the use of land.
+egislation / Standard / Organisation Requirement / Document Native Title Act 1999 Regulations and requirements that the Shire must comply with in relation to the use of land.
 Land Administration Act 1997 Parameters for control and vesting of road reserves.
 Dangerous Goods Safety Act 2004 Relates to the safe storage, handling and transport of dangerous goods.
 Poisons Act 1964 Regulates the possession and use of poisons.
 Health Act 1911 Relates to the handling and disposal of hazardous materials.
 Wildlife Conservation Act 1950 Provides for the conservation and protection of native flora and fauna.
 Health (Pesticides) Regulations 1956 Regulates the possession and use of pesticides.
 Road Traffic Act 1974 The Road Traffic Act 1974 covers several key areas relevant to Local Authorities.
-Section 81 gives Loca Authorities the power to effect road closures, both temporary and permanent.
+Section 81 gives Local Authorities the power to effect road closures, both temporary and permanent.
 Sections 84 and 85 empower LA's to recover costs for certain damages to road reserve assets from the owner of the vehicle found to cause the damage.
 Other sections also set out the regulations for unauthorised parking and vehicles types, requirements and uses on roads.
 Main Roads Act 1930 The Main Roads Act 1930 set out the framework by which Main Roads and the Commissioner operate and the regulations and requirements that the Shire must comply with in relation to use of roads.
-The Act focuses heavily or the function of Main Roads but also links with several key areas of Local Government.
-The act sets out Main Roads right of delegation of power to Local Government, ability to proclaim roads highways and main roads and power to make relevant regulations.
-MRVVA must also consul relevant LG bodies prior to the improvement of any roads Local Government must also comply with information requests from MRVVA.
+The Act focuses heavily of the function of Main Roads but also links with several kerareas of Local Government.
+The act sets out Main Road right of delegation of power to Local Government, abilit to proclaim roads highways and main roads and power to make relevant regulations.
+MRWA must also consured and comply with information requests from MRWA.

 egislation / Standard / Organisation Requirement / Document Dividing Fences Act Local Government exempt from 50 / 50 contribution for dividing fences abutting public open space.
 Occupational Health and Safety Act 1984 The Occupational Health and Safety Act is concerned with protecting the safety, health and welfare of people engaged in work or employment.
 Full consideration and application of the Act should be given in order to identify manage and reduce or mitigate the risk of harm to the Shire's employees.
-OSH Regulations 1996 The guidelines for employees and employers to undertake within the work environment Disability Discrimination Act 1992 The Federal Disability Discrimination Act 1992 (D.D.A.) provides protection for everyone in Australia against discrimination based on disability.
+OSH Regulations 1996 The guidelines for employees and employers to undertake within the work environment Disability Discrimination Act 1992 The Federal Disability Discrimination Act 1992 (D.D.A. provides protection for everyone in Australia agains discrimination based on disability.
 It encourages everyone to be involved in implementing the Act and to share in the overall benefits to the community and the economy that flow from participation by the widest range of people.
-Disability discrimination happens when people with a disability are treated less fairly than people without a disability.
+Disability discrimination happens when people without a disability are treated less fairly than people without a disability.
 Disability discrimination also occurs when people are treated less fairly because they are relatives friends, carers, co-workers or associates of a person with a disability.
-Disability Services Act 1993 An Act for the establishment of the Disability Services Commission and the Ministerial Advisory Council or Disability, for the furtherance of principles applicable to people with disabilities, for the funding and provision o services to such people that meet certain objectives, for the resolution of complaints by such people, and for related purposes.
+Disability Services Act 1993 An Act for the establishment of the Disability Services Commission and the Ministerial Advisory Council or Disability, for the furtherance of principles applicable to people with disabilities, for the funding and provision of services to such people that meet certain objectives, for the resolution of complaints by such people, and for related purposes.